Have you ever looked at your net filled with your latest catch and thought, what type of carp even is that? I know I certainly did in the beginning.

 Little Moulsham Lake produced a grass carp of nearly 52lbs in August 2018.

-Grass cap are quite dark and range from yellowish to brown.
+Grass carp are quite dark and range from yellowish to brown.

-Grass carp are longer and slimmer and have “torpedo like” body shape and lack barbels beside their mouths.
+Grass carp are longer and slimmer and have “torpedo-like” body shapes and lack barbels beside their mouths.

 The anal fin is located closer to the tail.